nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Adds a new residence to the list of residences, default for clean status is ‘clean’.
 Valid clean status inputs are `y`,`n`, `clean` and `unclean`

-* Names can include `@` inside. e.g `pinnacle@duxton`
+* Names cannot be empty.
+Trailing white spaces before and after a valid name will be ignored. e.g `  BLK 3  ` will be used and displayed as `BLK 3`
-* Names can include numbers. e.g `Block71`
+* Names should only contain alpha-numeric characters. e.g `Block71 Ayer Rajah`
-* Names must include at least one alphanumeric character.
-* Valid clean statuses is case-insensitive, e.g `c/Y` is the same as `c/y`, `c/clean` is the same as `c/ClEaN`.
+* Valid clean statuses are case-insensitive, e.g `c/Y` is the same as `c/y`, `c/clean` is the same as `c/ClEaN`.
 * Address can contain any alphanumeric character and symbols. `@!df34!@//` is considered a valid address.
-* Tags should only contain alphanumeric characters, symbols and spaces are not valid.
+* Tags should only contain alphanumeric characters.
+Symbols and spaces are not valid.
+* Valid tags are case-sensitive so will be used exactly as provided by the user. e.g `POPular` will be used and displayed as `POPular`

 Format: ` add n/RESIDENCE_NAME a/ADDRESS [c/VALID_CLEAN_STATUS] [t/TAG]... `